brookshelley/brookshelley.github.com/books.md

 ## 2018 <a name="2018"></a>

+28. **Adventure Zone: There Be Gerblins**

+    A masterful adaptation of the podcast D&D romp into a graphic novel.
+I absolutely loved this.
+I'm not sure if this would be as fun if you hadn't listened to the podcast, but if you haven't, get on it... it's free and it's delightful.

 27. **La Bastarda** — Trifonia Melibea Obono [*](#les)

     A lesbian novel from Equatorial Guinea that tells a short story of a woman